symbiote-h2020/SymbIoTeSecurity/README.md

 // each SecurityCredentials entry header prefix, they are number 1..size public static final String SECURITY_CREDENTIALS_HEADER_PREFIX = "x-auth-";
 ```
-whereas the ServiceResponseJWS is in contrast just a String and should be transport in the following header
+whereas the ServiceResponseJWS is in contrast just a String and should be transport in the following header:
 ```java
 public static final SECURITY_RESPONSE_HEADER = "x-auth-response";
 ```